Evacuations end after fiery Minnesota ethanol derailment

 But officials said the tank cars involved in Thursday's derailment were the upgraded triple-hulled DOT-117 cars required by those 2015 rules that are designed to better contain the chemicals in an accident.
 The railroad said ethanol was the only hazardous material aboard the train.

+Since 2015, nearly 48,000 of those newer tank cars have been built and some 41,000 older tank cars have been upgraded to meet the new standards ahead of the 2029 deadline Congress set.
+But another 35,000 older tank cars still need to be replaced or upgraded.
+Buttigieg suggested speeding up those upgrades to complete them by 2025 after the Ohio derailment, but the Railway Supply Institute that represents all the big tank car manufacturers that actually own most of the nation's tank cars says that's not technically possible because of current labor and supply chain limits on their capacity.

-Earlier this month, another BNSF train derailed in Washington and spilled 3,100 gallons of diesel fuel near the Swinomish Channel on that tribe’s reservation after a safety device meant to keep a train from crossing onto an open swinging bridge malfunctioned.
+Earlier this month, another BNSF train derailed in Washington and spilled 3,100 gallons (about 11,700 liters) of diesel fuel near the Swinomish Channel on that tribe’s reservation after a safety device meant to keep a train from crossing onto an open swinging bridge malfunctioned.

 Hazardous materials, including about two-thirds of all the ethanol produced nationwide, account for about 7% to 8% of the 30 million shipments that railroads deliver across the country every year.